Upasna20/JS-beginner-projects/README.md

 # JS-beginner-projects
-These are a few of the beginner projects I've created to hone on my JS skills.
+These are some beginner projects I've created to hone my JS skills.
 This is Vanilla JS.
+😎😎 You can definitely check them out and reminisce about your beginner days 😁.
+***Toodles!!***